Southwest Airlines to apply for aid with U.S. Treasury after demand craters

-(Reuters) - Southwest Airlines Co (LUV.N) said on Thursday it intends to file an application with the U.S. Treasury department for aid related to the disruption caused by the coronavirus pandemic.
+April 2 (Reuters) - Southwest Airlines Co said on Thursday it intends to file an application with the U.S. Treasury department for aid related to the disruption caused by the coronavirus pandemic.

 The aid could be in form of grants that could boost liquidity and provide job security for its employees from April 1 through Sept.
 30, 2020, Southwest said.